• Home

 Have your student get permission from the lecturer to record their presentations.
 Listening to a discussion or lecture after hearing it the first time may be a more effective way for your creative learner to recall and put into practice what they’ve learned.
 For students who are auditory learners, this will help them hear the material a second time and discern what is most important.

-These note taking methods for creative learners can be used and adapted for any grade level, from young children to adults.
-In fact, first graders often begin pre-writing narrative and expository essays by webbing, a strategy that adults often use in the work world.
+These note-taking methods for creative learners can be adapted for any grade level, from young children to adults.
+First graders often begin pre-writing narrative and expository essays by webbing, a strategy that adults often use in the work world.
 Since these methods are transferable to different levels of learning, it’s advantageous to teach these methods to creative learners early, so they may decide what works best for them!

 Other college posts you might find useful: